 The foreign currency exposure of our operating expenses are generally hedged with foreign exchange forward contracts.
 The Company's foreign exchange risk management programs include using foreign exchange forward contracts with cash flow hedge accounting designation to hedge exposures to the variability in the U.S.-dollar equivalent of forecasted non-U.S.-dollar-denominated operating expenses.
-These instruments generally mature within 6 months.
+These instruments generally mature within 12 months.
 For these derivatives, we report the after-tax gain or loss from the effective portion of the hedge as a component of accumulated other comprehensive income (loss), and we reclassify it into earnings in the same period or periods in which the hedged transaction affects earnings and in the same line item on the consolidated statements of income as the impact of the hedged transaction.

-There were no outstanding derivative instruments as of October 3, 2015 and September 27, 2014.
+There were no outstanding derivative instruments as of October 3, 2015.
+The fair value of derivative instruments on our Consolidated Balance Sheet as of October 1, 2016 is as follows: